 A significant portion of our revenue is concentrated with one customer, Uber.
-For the years ended December 31, 2023 and December 31, 2022, sales to Uber accounted for 71% and 50% of our total revenue, respectively.
+For the years ended December 31, 2023 and 2022, sales to Uber accounted for 71% and 50% of our total revenue, respectively.
+For the year ended December 31, 2021, we had not yet commenced any revenue-generating activity.
 There are inherent risks whenever a large percentage of total revenues are concentrated with a limited number of customers.
-If Uber were to breach, cancel or amend our agreement to produce our robots, it may have an outsized effect on our revenue, cash on hand and profitability.
+If Uber were to breach, cancel or amend our agreement, it may have an outsized effect on our revenue, cash on hand, and profitability.
 In addition, we may have an increased interest in accepting less favorable terms of any amendment as a result.